 - Under System settings, click on Sound on the right side

-- Next under General > Audio, if you see Allow, you need to click on it and change it to Disallow.
+- Next, under General > Audio, if you see Allow, you need to click on it and change it to Disallow.

 It should work!

-Restart Media Player app and try playing that track.
+Restart the Media Player app and try playing that track.
 If that’s to no avail, restart your computer.
-Restarting your system can close all the applications that could potentially interfere with Media Player app.
+Restarting your system can close all the applications that could potentially interfere with the Media Player app.

 3] Use Windows App Troubleshooter